News

 Cisco’s AI Playbook: Upskill, Don’t Outsource

-The company has already given its 20,000 developers access to AI coding assistants such as Cursor, Windsurf, and GitHub Copilot.
-Fletcher Previn, Cisco's chief information officer, reports impressive adoption: roughly 70% of developers use these tools monthly.
-The impact is tangible, with nearly a quarter of Cisco's code now generated by AI, a substantial jump from just 4% a year ago.
+Cisco’s strategy centers on providing its 20,000 developers with access to AI coding assistants like Cursor, Windsurf, and GitHub Copilot.
+These tools have seen rapid adoption, with 70% of developers using them monthly.
+As a result, nearly a quarter of Cisco’s code is now AI-generated, up from just 4% a year ago.

 Rethinking Talent in the Machine-Learning Era